Arbaaz Khan: Accident

 On 1 July 2012, a 70-year-old woman was killed by a Land Cruiser owned by Khan, and the woman's family demanded compensation from the actor.
 However, the Khan family refused to pay compensation to the family, as the old woman had been disowned by her family.

 Betting

 In 2018, Arbaaz Khan confessed to having placed bets on Indian Premier League matches (IPL) in the previous five years.
 According to a police official, the Bollywood actor admitted that he had been betting on cricket matches for the past five to six years.
 Thane Police sources also informed that Arbaaz and the accused bookie—Sonu Jalan, a.k.a.
 Sonu Malad—were brought face-to-face during the interrogation.
 It was then that Arbaaz confessed about his betting involvement.

 Sabotaging

-Arbaaz Khan, his father Salim Khan, and his brothers Sohail and Salman have been accused by director, Abhinav Kashyap of sabotaging his film Besharam and his career.
-Abhinav had directed the Khans' blockbuster film Dabangg.
-Arbaaz Khan replied by saying that they are taking legal action against the said director.
+Arbaaz Khan, his father Salim Khan, and his brothers Sohail and Salman have been accused by director Abhinav Kashyap of sabotaging his film Besharam and his career.
+Abhinav directed the Khans' blockbuster film Dabangg.